-Create and foster connections between teachers and students.
+Create and foster connections between educators and students.
 Provide a consistent conduit for communication with students.
 Create and foster positive school climate and culture.
+Provide guidance and facilitation in SEL competencies and DEI topics as determined by the SEL and Advisory Committee and/or building administrators.

-Teachers will not be evaluated on the Advisory period under Standards I, II or III of the Evaluation language.
+Educators will not be evaluated on the Advisory period under Standards I, II or III of the Evaluation language.

-Role of the Teacher
+Role of the Educator

-The role of the teacher during the Advisory period is to facilitate activities that are in alignment with the stated purpose of the Advisory (above).
+The role of the educator during the Advisory period is to facilitate activities that are in alignment with the stated purpose of the Advisory (above).

-Activity plans and all materials necessary to conduct the activities will be provided to teachers a minimum of one week in advance of the Advisory.
+Activity plans and all materials necessary to conduct the activities will be provided to educators a minimum of one week in advance of the Advisory.